 Timeline of the events in the British North American provinces and the events in “Alias Grace”

-While dealing with the Upper Canadian society of the mid-19 th century I found three major points which distilled out of the various historical descriptions.
+While dealing with the Upper Canadian society of the mid-19th century I found three major points which distilled out of the various historical descriptions.
 Firstly, an - if not the - important feature of Upper Canada at that time was the stream of immigrants coming to the British North American colonies.
 A second complex which was a strong tie holding all the various groups of society together was the high Anti-Americanism - a feature still existing today.
 And thirdly, Canada resembled the British class society at its best, thus establishing a clone of the Old World in the New World.

 Just like the United States of America, Canada is an immigration state.
 Though there were peoples in the New World long before the explorers and settlers from countries of the Old World came to get hold of the land.
 They called - and still they do, in places they are allowed to - themselves the First Nations.
 But after the massive settlement of British and French colonialists in the northern part of North America they were by and by driven out of their territories and the white men became the owners of the land.

 But both of them did not remain the only owners of the land for a long time.
 Since the end of the War of 1812 the first immigration wave entered the British North American colonies, starting in 1815 and lasting until about 1850.6It reached its peak in 1847 and washed approximately 500.000 people to Canada.
 Among them was Grace Marks - the heroine of our story - together with her sisters and brothers as well as her father.
 Her mother died unfortunately on the more than undermining voyage across the ocean.

-“My name is Grace Marks, and I am the daughter of John Marks, who lives in the Township of Toronto, he is a Stonemason by trade; we came to this country from the North of Ireland about three years ago; I have four sisters and four brothers […]”

-From this voluntary confession of Grace we learn the most important facts about her origin and family.
+“My name is Grace Marks, and I am the daughter of John Marks, who lives in the Township of Toronto, he is a Stonemason by trade; we came to this country from the North of Ireland about three years ago; I have four sisters and four brothers […]”7 From this voluntary confession of Grace we learn the most important facts about her origin and family.
 Undoubtedly, she probably comes from a rather poor family, as her father is a stonemason, a profession with poor waging, and she as no less than eight siblings.
 We also learn that Grace is from Northern Ireland - a mother country where many immigrants came from, as well as from other parts of the British Islands.
 And later we become to know that she is, as most of the immigrants were but against any suspicions concerning Northern Irish, a Protestant - a detail she attached great importance to:

 This quote shows that Grace is very lucky to be a Protestant and with her we recognize that being a Catholic in Upper Canada was not the best of all possibilities.
 Indeed, the people who already lived in Canada looked very suspicious at their new neighbors, especially if they were Catholics, who also came from Scotland and Ireland during the first immigration period.
 It is already here that we can see how the British social structure and conflicts were transported to the North American colonies - a fact I will discuss later.

 Basically, we can distinguish two distinct streams during this immigration period: the genteel English and Anglo-Irish on the one side, the working class English, Irish, Scottish and Welsh on the other side.
 The first group mostly established a good living on large farms or in town (for instance in Toronto).
 Thomas Kinnear, the landlord and master of Grace Marks was one of them.
 They had enough money to buy as much land as was needed to lead a good life and they could afford servants to do the work for them.
 That way they also functioned as employers for the poor masses who came to Canada.

 Those masses came from Britain or Ireland because they were not able to survive there and their only chance was to set out on the undermining and dangerous journey over the Atlantic Ocean to North America.
 Once there, the only thing they still possessed was their physical strength and ability to work - if it was not washed away by the sea - because the little property they had at home was mostly needed to pay the shipping.
 That was why many of them stayed in the towns, especially Toronto, to have a constant look for day-labor or hard jobs in the factories, saving every Dollar for a farm in the West.
 Usually, half the family earned money somewhere, the boys and men for instance as day-laborers on farms and grown-up girls, like Grace Marks, for instance as live-in helps.
 This way the family saved the costs for food and bed and they were somehow able to make their living.
 When they had saved enough money to leave the towns and head towards the frontier in the West they did so and built a little farm somewhere in the rural areas of Ontario.
 But compared to the “majestic” farms of the upper-class Britons those were just a few acres of land around a single-room cottage and that was not enough to feed the family.
 So, the men were still forced to go to the cities and look for their jobs while the women and children tended the land.
 Nevertheless, such a tiny farm was the dream of many immigrants, including Grace’s father:

 Naturally, this unstable work and poor payment in a life between agriculture, industry and commerce as well as the dream to possess own land led to a high mobility of the poorer immigrants.
 Over a ten-years period only one third to one half of the people who lived at a given place at the beginning still lived there at the end.
 In this way they could not establish strong communities that took over the control over their citizens and represent them in the clash of interests that is to fight out in the society.
 As a result, the remained mostly fending for themselves without any chance to give voice to their rights.